angular/components/src/cdk/datetime/datetime.md

 ```

 ### `CdkDatepicker` Component
+The `CdkDatepicker` component facilitates use of any datepicker structure for date and time-based components and
-The `CdkDatepicker` component provides a foundation upon which more concrete datepicker implementations can be built.
+provides a foundation which more concrete datepicker implementations can be built upon.

-The `CdkDatepicker` will be a generic datepicker with all of the necessary basic datepicker functionality needed for the
+#### Usages of `CdkDatepicker`
+A `CdkDatepicker` deals with providing a uniform datepicker amongst different datepicker implementations.
+Whenever a
+directive needs to read datepicker information, the `CdkDatepicker` will provide the properties needed.
+Users will be
-definition of a datepicker.
-Users will be able to utilize the `CdkDatepicker` to custom create their own calendar.
-In
+able to flexibly utilize the `CdkDatepicker` to custom create their own datepicker or calendar.

-this way, the users will be able to customize the datepicker to allow for more flexibility when using the datepicker
+A `CdkDatepickerInput` deals with providing optional input to the datepicker to provide for different datepicker
-component in applications.
+implementations.
+This includes:
+ * Minimum date
+ * Maximum date
+ * Date filter
+ * Disabled datepicker-input

+A `CdkDatepickerInput` is required with the `CdkDatepicker` to register these uniform datepicker properties with their
+associate implementation.

+#### Pre-made datepicker

+##### `MatDatepicker`
+A material datepicker is available from the npm package `@angular/lib/datepicker`.

-#### Building a custom calendar on top of `CdkDatepicker`
+#### Building custom components on top of `CdkDatepicker`

+##### Datepicker and datepicker input for `CdkDatepicker`
+When implementing a custom datepicker on top of `CdkDatepicker, extend `CdkDatepicker` to use its uniform properties.
+When implementing a custom datepicker input on top of `CdkDatepickerInput`, extend `CdkDatepickerInput` to use its
+uniform properties.

+##### Calendar on top of `CdkDatepicker`
- * Create a component that extends `CalendarView` and implement all abstract properties (min, max, selected, and active
+ * Create a component that extends `CalendarView` and implement all abstract properties (`minDate`, `maxDate`,
- date).
+ `selected`, and `activeDate`).
  * Invoke `selectedChange` from the `CalendarView` when the date has changed.
- * Nest the newly created component within the `CdkDatepicker` selector in the HTML.
+ * Nest the newly created component within the `CdkDatepicker` selector as its `ContentChild`.

-#### Connecting custom calendar to `CdkDatepicker` example
+#### Custom calendar on top of `CdkDatepicker` example

 The user can create their own calendar extended from `CalendarView` with all of its abstract properties satisfied: